shopware/docs/guides/hosting/installation-updates/extension-managment.md

 composer require store.shopware.com/{extension-name}
 ```

-You can find also the Composer package name, when you click on the button "Install via Composer" in the Shopware Account.
+You can also find the Composer package name when you click "Install via Composer" in the Shopware Account.

 ## Migrating already installed extensions to Composer